opencastsoftware/zap-rest-assured-tests/README.md

 ./start-zap-and-run.sh
 ```

-This script will launch ZAP as a proxy and then execute your test suite.
+This script will launch ZAP as a proxy, execute your test suite and then stops ZAP.
 Make sure the script has execute permissions:

 chmod +x start-zap-and-run.sh